-\section{Thermodynamic constraints of Korteweg fluids: divergence separation}
+\section{Thermodynamic constraints of Korteweg fluids: Divergence separation}

-In this section, we derive the previous results with the simpler but more heuristic methodology of classical irreversible thermodynamics, with the help of {\em divergence separation}.
-The method was introduced by Eckart and later on used with the help of the hypothesis of local equilibrium \cite{Eck40a1,GroMaz62b}, and it is essentially a heuristic identification of the entropy flux, breaking up bulk and surface terms of the entropy balance.
-In this section, the abstract index notation of the previous section will be changed back to the usual invariant notation of fluid mechanics and continuum mechanics with bold letters for vectors and tensors and nabla for spatial derivation.
+In this section, we derive the same results as in the preceding section using the simpler but more heuristic methodology of classical irreversible thermodynamics: the {\em divergence separation}.
+This method was introduced by Eckart and later used with the help of the hypothesis of local equilibrium \cite{Eck40a1,GroMaz62b}.
+The method is essentially a heuristic identification of the entropy flux and breaks up the bulk and surface terms of the entropy balance.
+In this section, the abstract index notation of the previous section are changed to the usual invariant notation of fluid mechanics and continuum mechanics with bold letters indicating vectors and tensors and nabla for spatial derivation.